SreejaBethu/Smart-Report-Analyzer/README.md

 # 🧠 Smart Report Analyzer(Hugging Face + Streamlit)

-Smart Report Analyzer is an AI-powered web app built with **Streamlit**, powered by **Hugging Face models**, that intelligently summarizes and analyzes structured data (Excel/CSV) and unstructured text (PDF).
+Smart Report Analyzer is an LLM-powered web app built with **Streamlit**, powered by **Hugging Face models**, that intelligently summarizes and analyzes structured data (Excel/CSV) and unstructured text (PDF).
 It can also answer questions about the uploaded content using LLMs.

 ---